techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 pve7to8
 ```

-You can aslo run it with *all* checks enabled by executing
+You can also run it with *all* checks enabled by executing:

 ```bash
  pve7to8 --full
 ```

-You should see something simialr to the following in the output:
+You should see something similar to the following in the output:

 ```bash
 ➜  ~  pve7to8 --full